Nathan Smith (rugby league, born 1988): Early life

 Born in Bowraville, New South Wales, Smith played his junior football for the Bowraville Tigers before being signed by the Canterbury-Bankstown Bulldogs.

 Rugby league career

 2008-2010: Early playing career

-He played for the Bulldogs' Toyota Cup team in 2008, playing 20 games before moving on to the Bulldogs' NSW Cup reserve-grade team in 2009.
+He played for Canterbury's Toyota Cup team in 2008, playing 20 games before moving on to the Canterbury NSW Cup reserve-grade team in 2009.

 2011: Move to Parramatta

-At the end of 2011, Smith signed with the Parramatta Eels after a lack of first-grade opportunities at the Bulldogs.
+At the end of 2011, Smith signed with the Parramatta Eels after a lack of first-grade opportunities at the Canterbury-Bankstown club.

 2012: First-grade debut

-In Round 18 of the 2012 NRL season he made his NRL debut for the Eels against the Manly-Warringah Sea Eagles after Parramatta hooker, Matt Keating was injured during the warm-up.
+In round 18 of the 2012 NRL season he made his NRL debut for the Eels against the Manly-Warringah Sea Eagles after Parramatta hooker, Matt Keating was injured during the warm-up.
 Smith replaced Keating for the rest of the 2012 NRL season after Keating was ruled out for the rest of the year.